CapMetro: CapMetro Express

-MetroRapid
+CapMetro Rapid

-In January 2014, Capital Metro launched a Bus Rapid Transit service branded MetroRapid, utilizing articulated buses operating in shared lanes with automobile traffic.
-Service on the first route, MetroRapid North Lamar/South Congress (Route 801), began on January 26, 2014.
+In January 2014, CapMetro launched a bus rapid transit service branded MetroRapid, utilizing articulated buses operating in shared lanes with automobile traffic.
+Service on the first route, CapMetro Rapid North Lamar/South Congress (Route 801), began on January 26, 2014.
 It replaced existing bus Routes 1L and 1M, as well as the 101 Express, which traveled along the same corridor.

-A second route, MetroRapid Burnet/South Lamar (Route 803), serves a total of 24 stations between The Domain and Westgate.
+A second route, CapMetro Rapid Burnet/South Lamar (Route 803), serves a total of 24 stations between The Domain and Westgate.
 Both the 801 and 803 drew citizen protest until premium fares were discontinued in 2017 and the 801 had also reduced frequency of the then operating 1L/1M.
+The routes were rebranded CapMetro Rapid in 2023.

-UT Shuttle
+UT Shuttles

-Since 1989 when it took over operations from the previous, private operators, Capital Metro has operated the University of Texas at Austin's UT Shuttle system.
+Since 1989 when it took over operations from the previous, private operators, CapMetro has operated the University of Texas at Austin's UT Shuttle system.
 The system is one of the largest university transit systems in the United States and carries over 5.2 million passengers a year.
-The UT Shuttle network is open to the public but UT students, faculty, and staff receive free transportation on it as well as on all standard MetroBus services.
-Other passengers pay standard MetroBus fares.
-UT Shuttle services are seasonal, varying along with the University's schedule.
+The UT Shuttle network is open to the public, but UT students, faculty, and staff receive free transportation on it as well as on all standard CapMetro Bus services.
+Other passengers pay standard CapMetro Bus fares.
+UT Shuttle services are seasonal, varying along with the university's schedule.

-MetroRail
+CapMetro Rail

-Capital Metro's MetroRail provides commuter rail services on a single 9-station, 32-mile route, named the Red line in anticipation of additional rail line development.
-MetroRail operates the line with 10 diesel-electric rail cars from downtown Austin through the north central and north west areas of the city to Leander, a suburb to Austin's northwest.
-Since Capital Metro began operating the rail service in 2010, the agency has made significant investments in upgrades to the line, a pre-existing freight line that still carriers freight outside passenger operating hours, and facilities including an expanded Downtown station which opened in October 2020.
+CapMetro's CapMetro Rail provides commuter rail services on a single 9-station, 32-mile route, named the Red Line in anticipation of additional rail line development.
+CapMetro Rail operates the line with 10 diesel-electric rail cars from downtown Austin through the north central and northwest areas of the city to Leander, a suburb to Austin's northwest.
+Since CapMetro began operating the rail service in 2010, the agency has made significant investments in upgrades to the line, a pre-existing freight line that still carries freight outside passenger operating hours, and facilities including an expanded Downtown station which opened in October 2020.
+The system was rebranded CapMetro Rail in 2023.

-In November 2020, Austin voters approved Capital Metro's Project Connect transit development proposal which includes a significant expansion of rail services.
-The proposal is expected to produce an additional commuter rail line, the Green line, as well as two light rail lines, the Blue and Orange lines.
-This investment is on top of already-approved spending on two new stations for the Red line.
+In November 2020, Austin voters approved CapMetro's Project Connect transit development proposal which includes a significant expansion of rail services.
+The proposal was initially expected to produce an additional commuter rail line, the Green Line, as well as two light rail lines, the Blue and Orange Lines.
+This investment is on top of already-approved spending on two new stations for the Red Line.
+By mid 2023, the light rail portion had been scaled back amid rising costs — the Downtown Tunnel was eliminated in lieu of a surface route which had been truncated in length.

 Other services

-In addition to its core bus and rail operations, Capital Metro operates several additional services:
+In addition to its core bus and rail operations, CapMetro operates several additional services: